LazoCoder/Pokemon-Terminal/README.md

   -w, --wallpaper       Changes the desktop wallpaper instead of the terminal
                         background
   -v, --verbose         Enables verbose output
-  -dr, --dry-run        Implies -v and doesnt actually changes either
+  -dr, --dry-run        Implies -v and doesn't actually changes either
                         wallpaper or background after the pokemon has been chosen